Mulamba53/engineering3/README.md

     # Move the arm to position (100, 200, 50)
     move_arm(100, 200, 50)

-    Reflection-- Even though we weren't able to finish this assignement before the deadline we were able to do a few things which were the coding and onshape designing
+    Reflection-- Even though we weren't able to finish this assignment before the deadline we were able to do a few things which were the coding and onshape designing